On a Rush? here are my best 2 pool cues

 Made of North American maple wood, the overall design of this cue is optimal for beginners.
-Not only is it easy to handle, but it also has a low-deflection shaft, which is perfect for more extreme shots once you get the hang of the game.
+It is easy to handle and has a low-deflection shaft, which is perfect for more extreme shots once you get the hang of the game.

 Additionally, this is a 2-piece cue, which a lot of players like to have.
 Two-piece cues are perfect for travel and transport of the pool cue.
 Plus, the Players HXT15 has a stainless steel joint that makes attachment easy and elegant.

 #3 Lucasi Custom Birds-Eye Maple Sneaky Pete Pool Cue Stick

 As one of the best pool cues for beginners, this high-quality, two-piece cue comes with a medium to hard leather tip and no wrap.
 That way, you can maintain optimal control.
 The shaft of the Lucasi Custom Birds-Eye is a 29-inch pro taper, meaning it maintains the same diameter.
 Plus, it comes with a lifetime warranty.
 Thus, if you are a beginner, you can feel comfortable learning the game of pool without the risk of breaking your pool cue.

 Lucasi is one of the better brands when buying a new pool cue with quality features.
 One of the downsides, though, is the price.
 The price should not be an issue if you are serious about learning to play pool.
 Not to mention, the price makes sense given the materials.